NoahVl/Alchemy-with-Friends-Online/README.md

 ## 🌟 Introduction
 Welcome to my "Alchemy with Friends - Online" game!
 This project started as a fun way to play [Microsoft's Alchemy with Friends](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/Alchemy-with-Friends-Print-at-Home-2020.pdf) with my friends over the internet.
 However, it can be used to play with any (manually inserted) cards for a fill-in-the-blank style game, similar to popular party games.

+## 🃏 Cards
+Cards have been copied from [Microsoft's Alchemy with Friends](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/Alchemy-with-Friends-Print-at-Home-2020.pdf), including the [Expansion Pack](https://www.microsoft.com/en-us/research/uploads/prod/2020/06/Alchemy-with-Friends-ML-Expansion-Pack.pdf) and the [Visionary Edition](https://www.microsoft.com/en-us/research/uploads/prod/2020/06/Alchemy-with-Friends-CV-Expansion-Pack.pdf).
+However, the `Backend/cards.json` file can be edited to contain whatever card you desire.

+Please let me know if Microsoft has released other expansion packs or related card games!

 ## 🚀 Features
 - Real-time multiplayer gameplay using WebSockets
 - Customizable card decks
 - Scoreboard resilient to server crashes
-- Blank cards for the user to fill in
+- Blank cards for the user to fill in (use at your own risk, edit `INCLUDE_BLANK_CARDS` in `Backend/main.py` to turn them off)

 ## ⚠️ Disclaimer
 This is a quick project to explore AI-assisted web development. **Please note:** This project should not be hosted in any serious setting as players may be able to manipulate their data and send it to the server.